 Residence Life has a variety of themed living opportunities that may be of interest to potential candidates.
 If you are interested in being placed in one of these themed areas, please indicate your preference in the application.
-Please not that some communities require additional approval from offices outside of Residence Life.
+While a separate application is not required for themed living position, please note that some communities require additional approval from offices outside of Residence Life.

 Business Leadership Program Cohort

 One RA position located in Todd/Phibbs Hall to support the Business Leadership Program (BLP) Cohort.
 This RA will support the development of the cohort.
 This RA must be a member of BLP.
 The RA is also responsible for facilitating the creation of floor community standards.